speedphp/k/docs/quick-turorial.md

 ## Data CRUD and Ajax

 > [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) is the four basic functions of Database.
-> [JQuery](https://zh.wikipedia.org/wiki/JQuery) jQuery's syntax is designed to make it easier to navigate a document, select DOM elements, create animations, handle events, and develop Ajax applications.
+> [JQuery](https://zh.wikipedia.org/wiki/JQuery)'s syntax is designed to make it easier to navigate a document, select DOM elements, create animations, handle events, and develop Ajax applications.

 ### Show the single post